lsst-dm/dmtn-271/index.rst

 Address files can be sorted by UUID, which yields a typical-case O(1) lookup performance (since UUIDs are more or less draw from a uniform random distribution), with even the worst-case only O(log N).
 As in the current quantum graph format, this will allow us to use these IDs instead of UUIDs in certain other components, making them compress much better.

-A typical quantum graph file will thus be a single ``zip`` file (or in the :ref:`aggregation quantum graph <aggregation-graphs>` case, a directory) containing several simple "single-block" compressed-JSON header files, one or two address files (for quanta and possibly datasets) and one or more multi-block files.
+A predicted or provenance quantum graph file will thus be a single ``zip`` file containing several simple "single-block" compressed-JSON header files, one or two address files (for quanta and possibly datasets) and one or more multi-block files.
 While we will not attempt to hide the fact that these are ``zip`` files and very much intend to leverage that fact for debugging, we will continue to use a custom filename extension and do not plan to support third-party readers.

+The update-in-place aggregation graphs will contain similar compressed-JSON components, but will combine them via blob columns in a SQLite database instead of ``zip`` archives and multi-block files.
+This will give us transactional writes, which will be important for fault tolerance, and enough efficient partial-read support to allow interrupted aggregation processes to resume quickly.
+By using the same compressed JSON components, the conversions between an aggregation graph and its predecessor and successor graphs should still be quite fast.

 .. [#zstd-in-zip] https://facebook.github.io/zstd/.
    In our benchmarks on real QG data, ZStandard yielded compression ratios and decompression times as good or better than LZMA, with orders-of-magnitude faster compression times.
 While ``zip`` does not support ZStandard directly as one of its compression algorithms, it works just fine to explicitly compress and decompress when write and reading files in a ``zip`` archive.